jwiedeman/NeuralDojo/market_NN_plus_ultra/docs/monitoring.md

   warning dashboards.
 Override the PSI/JS/KS limits in the CLI or when constructing `LiveMonitor` for bespoke regimes.
 * **Prometheus gauges** expose the latest metric values, a window size gauge for sanity checks, and counters/timestamps for alert auditing.
+Negative risk metrics (e.g. max drawdown, expected shortfall) are exported as absolute magnitudes so dashboard panels remain non-negative while the underlying snapshot preserves the sign for offline analysis.

 ## Next Steps